bodo-ai/Bodo/docs/docs/guides/using_bodo_platform/aws_private_link.md

 ### Configure Bodo Workspace with PrivateLink

-This section explains how to configure [Customer Management VPC](customer_managed_vpc.md) to use AWS Private link, so the connection between the Bodo Platform and Bodo clusters will be made in the AWS internal network.
+This section explains how to configure AWS Private link, so the connection between the Bodo Platform and Bodo clusters will be made in the AWS internal network.

+This can be done in two ways:

+#### Using Cloud Formation Template
+You can use the following CloudFormation template.
+You can find the template [here](aws_private_link_cft.yml)

-#### Configuration
+#### Manual Configuration

+1. To use AWS PrivateLink, you need to create a workspace with [Customer Managed VPC](customer_managed_vpc.md) without an internet gateway or NAT gateway.
+    Make sure that the VPC has DNS resolution and DNS hostnames enabled.

-1. Create an interface endpoint that points to the specific Bodo Cluster Endpoint Service, depending on the region:
+2. Create an interface endpoint that points to the specific Bodo Cluster Endpoint Service, depending on the region:
 ![Bodo-Cluster-Interface-Endpoint](../../platform2-gifs/bodo-cluster-interface-endpoint.gif#center)

-2. Once the endpoint is available, modify the private DNS name:
+3. Once the endpoint is available, modify the private DNS name:
 ![Bodo-Cluster-Interface-Endpoint-DNS](../../platform2-gifs/bodo-cluster-interface-endpoint-dns.gif#center)

-3. Create an S3 gateway endpoint if it does not already exist in the VPC (required for access workspace S3 storage):
+4. Create an S3 gateway endpoint if it does not already exist in the VPC (required for access workspace S3 storage):
 ![AWS-S3-Gateway](../../platform2-gifs/s3-gateway.gif#center)

-4. Create an SSM interface endpoint if it does not already exist in the VPC (required for Bodo clusters to read workspace SSM parameters):
+5. Create an SSM interface endpoint if it does not already exist in the VPC (required for Bodo clusters to read workspace SSM parameters):
 ![AWS-SSM-Interface](../../platform2-gifs/ssm-interface-endpoint.gif#center)

 !!! info "Important"

     For interface endpoints, you don't need to select all the subnets used by the workers; you just need to select at least one.
     For the S3 gateway, you need to select all route tables associated with subnets used by Bodo clusters.